tildeio/sync.js/README.md

-It does not directly manage communication with your backend, instead providing an operation-based primitive that you can use to keep canonical and local snapshots that remain consistent as the backend provides udpates.
+It does not directly manage communication with your backend, instead providing an operation-based primitive that you can use to keep canonical and local snapshots that remain consistent as the backend provides updates.

 It is explicitly designed to encapsulate transport-related concerns behind a single, high-fidelity abstraction based